Track numerical optimization

 numeric(1)]

-The minimum allowed absolute change in function value between two iterations before termination.- typsize, fscale, ndigit, stepmax, steptol
+Tracking stops when the absolute change in function value between two consecutive iterations is less than this value.- typsize, fscale, ndigit, stepmax, steptol

 Arguments passed on to